mirocody/TD/README.md

 # TD
 Elements Defense

 Overview

 Engine: Unity3D

-Platform: ios
+Platform: iOS

 Game Concept

 The purpose of this game is to build your own towers to protect yourself from being attacked by the creeps.
-There are five types of towers and five types of creeps correspondingly, each type of tower does different damage on different types of creeps.
+There are five types of basic towers, five types of combined towers, and five types of creeps correspondingly, each type of basic tower has three levels and each one does different damage on these creeps.
 Thus, the game requires the player to come up with an optimal way to plan and build their towers on different locations in order to kill the creeps and survive from the fight.
+What makes our game different than other tower defense games is that we introduce Chinese element concept to our game.
+We can combine different elements with towers to gain new towers, making this game more interactive among towers.
+The player could take advantage of combining towers to get extra attack power, instead of separating each tower and using them as a single, independent tower.

 Target Audience

 This game is designed for people who like to play games with strategies, similar games including PvZ.
 Our game introduces traditional Chinese elements into the fight, which provides more fun to the players.
-Moreover, as the towers and creeps would accumulate until the end of the game, our game would be more exciting and attractive.
+Moreover, as the towers and creeps would accumulate and get stronger until the end of the game, our game would be more exciting and attractive.

+There is another feature of our game: different from other tower defense game, you cannot only build tower and watch the game, you also need to decide which enemy you should attach first.
+For example, when there is a boss or an enemy with low hp but is going to leave, you should kill him first.
+We also have box object, we call it gift— you could attack it and after destroying it, you might get gold, tower, or even an element card.
+Also you get a new empty tower spot to build your new tower.

 The best fit device of this game is on iPad, since the player could easily build defense towers by touching the screen and has a larger view of the whole game scene.
 Also, our character design is pretty adorable, which attracts people to play our game and is also friendly to kids.

 Genres

-Tower Defense, Problem-solving.
-Similar games are Kingdom Rush, Plants vs. Zombies, etc.
+Tower Defense, Strategy.
+Similar games are Kingdom Rush, Plants vs. Zombies, Carrot Defense, etc.

 Backstory